Ourives/Getting_and_Cleaning_Data_-_Course_Project-/README.md

 test_complete <- cbind(test_act_names, test) #merging the test table with the activity table labeled

-test_complete$type <- "test" #Creating the variable to definy this observation as test
+test_complete$type <- 1 #Creating the variable to definy this observation as test
 ```

 Making exactly the same procedure with train tables